Technigo/project-express-api/README.md

 ## The problem

-There were some issues throwing error messages with the filter method at first.
-But thanks to StackOverflow I found a way to solve this.
+The problem encountered was to type any name or title without the need to print out exact word but rather using lower case or just simply typing a part of the name/title.
-Playing around with query and path params was a fun practice for this project.
+Using the include and filter() method I managed to solve this problem.
+If I would have more time I would try to play around with query params in the endpoints that were created.

 ## View it live